hsuck/ADL22-final-project/README.md

   --epoch EPOCH         number of training epoch (default: 10) --batch_size BATCH_SIZE
 ```
+Note: When using option `--dnn`, you need to pass a sequence, e.g. --dnn 128 64
 ## Training and Testing with default arguments
 ```
 python3 train_dssm.py # training